MakerJake01/MakerJakes-keyboards/Kicad_Lib/README.md

 The *JST_PH_S2B-PH-SM4-TB_1x02-1MP_P2.00mm_Horizontal_BothSides* footprint is a modified version of the *JST_PH_S2B-PH-SM4-TB_1x02-1MP_P2.00mm_Horizontal* but there is a copy of the footprint on the other side of the pcb.

+The *Nice!View* footprint was created based on drawings provided by [Nice!](https://nicekeyboards.com/docs/nice-view/pinout-schematic).